According to the Office of National Statistics latest estimates, the UK population is 68,138,484 people.

-The United Kingdom is the 22nd largest country in the world, the fourth largest in Europe, and the third largest in the European Union by population.
+The United Kingdom is the 22nd largest country in the world, the fourth largest in Europe and, until recently, was the third largest in the European Union by population.

 London, the capital city, is also the largest city in the UK.
-In 2015 the population of London was 8,673,713 people.
+In 2021, at the time of the last census, the population of London was 8,799,800 people.

 How many people live in the UK?